-- 10. As year 1 of the Theme moves into year 2 and output is being generated and outcomes published, disseminating Theme activity, both within institutions and externally, is gathering pace.
-All institutions make use of formal committee structures to disseminate and promote work along with a range of other mechanisms but with an emphasis on digital. - 11.
-Institutions have been engaging students in various ways and key to this is close working with students' associations/unions. - 12.
+As Year 1 of the Theme moves into Year 2 and output is being generated and outcomes published, disseminating Theme activity - both within institutions and externally - is gathering pace.
+All institutions make use of formal committee structures to disseminate and promote work along with a range of other mechanisms but with an emphasis on digital.

+Institutions have been engaging students in various ways and key to this is close working with students' associations/unions

 The role of the institutional team members as Theme 'champions' is really important with several institutions highlighting this in their plans.
 Exploring new ways of disseminating and supporting staff and student engagement has led the University of St Andrews to introduce an Enhancement Theme Open Forum.
-All students and staff (professional services and academic) are invited to attend and the forum provides a way to describe what the Enhancement Theme is, the work that has been achieved and what projects
+All students and staff (professional services and academic) are invited to attend and the forum provides a way to describe the Enhancement Theme, the work that has been achieved and what projects are currently being progressed.

-- are currently being progressed. - 13.
-Institutions are reaching out into professional sector networks to promote Themes work, for example, Abertay University's diagnostic testing is being disseminated through the Quality Strategy Network and the UK Advising and Tutoring group.
-Institutions are also collaborating to run joint dissemination events, for example Edinburgh Napier and Heriot-Watt Universities are planning a festival of mini-projects.
+Institutions are reaching out into professional sector networks to promote Theme work - for example, Abertay University's diagnostic testing is being disseminated through the Quality Strategy Network and the UK Advising and Tutoring group.
+Institutions are also collaborating to run joint dissemination events - for example, Edinburgh Napier and Heriot-Watt Universities are planning a festival of mini-projects.